Im-Rises/cMergeSortParallel/README.md

 ## Description

-Merge Sort algorithm implemented in C available in thre versions:
+Merge Sort algorithm implemented in C available in three versions:

 - Sequential
 - Parallel with OpenMP